ZDQ8230/challenge_13/README.md

 ---

 The changes made were:
-- Reduced the hidden layer to 1
+- Reduced the hidden layer to 1 (see below summary table for details)
-- Increased the nodes to 80.
 - The output layer was reduced to 1

 ### Summary of the model_A1: